 According to LIRPF article 93.1 foreigners moving to Spain for work purposes can benefit from the Beckham Tax Law:

-- If they haven’t been residents in Spain for the last 10 years
+- If they haven’t been residents in Spain during the 10 last years prior to moving

-- The working income cannot be exempt from the Spanish income tax law
+- The employment income cannot be exempt from the Spanish income tax law